Bilinear Wavelet Representation of Calder\'on-Zygmund Forms

 Each $\vec \psi$ is a vector of $m$ functions where one entry is the mother wavelet $\phi_{w_j,t_j}$ and the other ones are either $\psi^1_{w_\ell,t_j}$ or $\psi^3_{w_\ell,t_j}$ --- the cancellative functions from Lemma \ref{lemma:calderon}. $\tilde \psi$ is either $\psi^2$ or $\psi^4$.
 This gives $(m+1) \times m \times 2^{m-1}$ terms which correspond to the 12 terms $I + II + III$ from the proof of Theorem \ref{thm:sym}.
 Each summand is handled in the same way as $\sigma_1$ in (\ref{eq:sigma0-4}) above.
 The kernel estimates and wavelet averaging lemma (Lemmas \ref{lemma:star} and \ref{lemma:U}) can be easily reproduced in the same way as in the bilinear case.

-Our extension to the nonsymmetric case generalizes some results of \cite{frazier88,benyi2003bilinear} to forms whose paraproducts do not vanish of lower orders.
+Our extension to the nonsymmetric case generalizes results of \cite{frazier88,benyi2003bilinear} to forms whose paraproducts of lower orders do not vanish.
 In particular, we obtain Sobolev bounds when the kernel only has extra smoothness in one of the $m+1$ variables.

 \begin{cor} Let $k_0 \in \N^m$, $\vec k = (k_0,0,\ldots,0)$, and $\Lambda$ be a $(\vec k,\delta)$ CZ form with

 where $k_0^*$ is the minimum entry of $k_0$.
 Then, for $\vec p \in P_\circ$, $p=p(\vec p)$, and $\vec v \in A_{\vec p}$,